Transfer Credit - Law School

 Credit Toward LL.M.
 Requirements for Non-Law Courses/Transfer Credit

 With approval of the Director of the LL.M.
-Program, students may apply to the LL.M. graduation requirements up to six (6) graduate credits of university or college courses from outside the MU School of Law.
-This limit includes independent study courses supervised by faculty in units other than the School of Law.
+Program, students may apply to the LL.M. graduation requirements up to six (6) graduate credits of university or college courses from outside the School of Law.
+This limit includes Independent Study courses supervised by faculty in units other than the School of Law.
 Credit toward the LL.M. degree for a non-law school course will be granted only under the following conditions:

 - The course must be related to the student’s program of study.
 Students must submit a copy of the course syllabus if possible.